 Many children are fit to return to school before they have completed their courses of medication.
-When a child is taking medication, we will administer them during the school day if necessary.
+When a child is taking prescribed medicines, we will administer them during the school day if necessary.
 We ask that medicine is named and brought to the school office daily along with a suitable spoon or syringe.
 The parent/carer will be asked to complete an information authorisation sheet.
 We will then keep the medicine in the refrigerator if necessary.
+We will not administer non-prescription medicines.